app-kit/go-appkit/README.md

 The endgoal is to provide a complete framework similar to [Meteor](https://www.meteor.com/), but with an efficient and compiled language in the backend.

+## Warning

+**This project is still in a very early development phase and not ready for production use.**

 **Main features:**

 * [DukeDB ORM](https://github.com/theduke/go-dukedb) supporting different databases (PostgreSQL, MySQL,  MongoDB, ...) and with a *migrations system*.